cloudfoundry-attic/cf-windows-extensions/doc/usage_and_deployment.md

 			- StagingTimeoutMS	   -> default value: 1200000
 			- Stacks			   -> default value: iis8

- [*optional*] A buildpack needs to be manually installed on the DEA - copy the desired buildpack in the BuilpacksDirecory (default "buildpacks") in the following path "\Program Files\Uhuru Software Inc\Windows DEA\".
+  Default IIS8 buildpack will be **automatically** installed in the buildpacks folder of the target directory.

 ####The NATS URL